sconyard/datawork/README.md

 # Data work

-Repository is for work in progress data scripts and tools that are being used when working with (Public data APIs)[https://data.police.uk/]
+Repository is for work in progress data scripts and tools that are being used when working with Public data APIs such as https://data.police.uk/